tatsatb/TatBanTheme2.0/README.md

 Although it has 2.0 in its name, it is still a work-in-progress project.
 I will be adding more CSS (and hopefully some JS) elements in future releases.

 The aim of this theme is not necessarily to provide a _plug and play_ framework, but to encourage people to get started with their own customizations.
+Pull requests are welcome.

 ## Installation